Developing Financial Independence Skills in SIL

 Understanding your actual income sources matters more than you’d think.
 If you receive NDIS funding, Centrelink payments, or wages, write down the exact amounts and payment dates.
 Create a simple calendar showing when money arrives and when major bills are due.
 Aligning these dates prevents the panic of bills arriving when your account is empty.

 Set up recurring bill payments through your bank so electricity, internet, and rent leave automatically on the same day each month.
 Most banks let you schedule these for the day after you’re paid.
-For unexpected expenses (a broken appliance or medical cost), build a small buffer of $200–500 in a separate savings account if possible.
-This removes the need to panic-borrow money.

 Compact checklist to manage income dates, bill due dates, and buffers for Australians in SIL - SIL financial management